PrairieLearn/PrairieLearn/docs/elementExtensions.md

     return contents
 ```

 This small example above will render `"hello world!"` to the question page.
-Note that no order is guaranteed when loading all extensions with `load_all_extensions_for_element()`.
+Note that when loading all extensions with `load_all_extensions_for_element()`, modules are returned in ascending alphabetical order.

 ### Extension Dependencies